Johannes B. Wist: Biography

 Born Johannes Racinus Benjaminsen, he was the son of Benjamin Olaus Johansen Wist (1829–97) and Magdalena Arnoldusdatter Sliper (1836–66).

-He was born on the Sund farm in Inderøy parish in Nord-Trøndelag county, Norway.
+He was born on the Sund farm in Inderøy Municipality in Nord-Trøndelag county, Norway.
 He immigrated to the United States in 1884 during his early 20s.
 He lived in Minnesota and Wisconsin prior to settling in Decorah, Iowa.